SolAPE Token Reaches Self Reported Market Capitalization of $636,295.41 (SOLAPE)

-SolAPE Token (SOLAPE) traded 2.7% lower against the US dollar during the 1 day period ending at 8:00 AM Eastern on September 15th.
-In the last seven days, SolAPE Token has traded down 18.5% against the US dollar.
-SolAPE Token has a market capitalization of $636,295.41 and approximately $16,454.00 worth of SolAPE Token was traded on exchanges in the last day.
-One SolAPE Token coin can now be purchased for $0.0021 or 0.00000007 BTC on popular cryptocurrency exchanges.
+SolAPE Token (SOLAPE) traded 2.7% lower against the US dollar during the one day period ending at 18:00 PM Eastern on September 20th.
+One SolAPE Token coin can now be purchased for approximately $0.0021 or 0.00000007 BTC on major cryptocurrency exchanges.
+Over the last seven days, SolAPE Token has traded 18.5% lower against the US dollar.
+SolAPE Token has a market capitalization of $636,295.41 and $16,454.00 worth of SolAPE Token was traded on exchanges in the last 24 hours.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.